-$$C{R} = (I - A)^{-1} B$$
+$$C = (I - A)^{-1} B$$

-$$Cov(\mu{i}) = (I - A)^{-1'} \Omega (I - A)^{-1}$$ (6)
+$$Cov(\mu_i) = (I - A)^{-1'} \Omega (I - A)^{-1}.$$ (6)

-The test statistic is given by:
+Our test statistic then is given by

-$$(C_R - C_U)^{'} \sum^{-1} (C_R - C_U)$$ (7)
+$$(C{R} - C{U})' \sum^{-1} (C{R} - C{U}) , \qquad (7)$$

-where C_R are the restricted reduced form coefficients, are C_U the unrestricted reduced form coefficients, and Σ is the bootstrap variance estimate of $(C_R - C_U)$.
-If the restrictions are correct, this statistic follows a Chi-squared distribution with degrees of freedom equal to the number of restrictions.
-The final model presented in the next section cannot reject the null hypothesis of no overidentifying restrictions.
+where $C_R$ are the restricted reduced form coefficients, $C_U$ are the unrestricted reduced form coefficients, and $\Sigma$ is the bootstrap variance estimate of $(C_R - C_U)$ .
+If the restrictions are correct, then this statistic follows a Chi-squared distribution with degrees of freedom equal to the number of restrictions.
+The final model presented in the next section cannot reject the null hypothesis that the overidentifying restrictions on the empirical specification (i.e., the restrictions on the coefficient matrices A and B and the restriction on the diagonal residual matrix) are correct.

 We also implemented a Hausman (1978) test to check whether the assumption of a diagonal covariance matrix is acceptable in cases that all of the over-identifying restrictions (including the restriction that error correlations are zero) did not pass the specification test described above.
 The Hausman test compares the 3SLS estimates without imposing the restriction of zero error correlations and the estimates from the restriction.
-Although most model specifications passed the Hausman test6, we decided to be conservative and present the model that passes both the bootstrap over-identification test and the Hausman test.
+Although most model specifications passed the Hausman test, we decided to be conservative and present the model that passes both the bootstrap over-identification test and the Hausman test.

-We implemented another Hausman test of whether the weights are exogenous.
+We implemented another Hausman test of the null hypothesis that the weights are exogenous.
 This test compares weighted estimates and standard maximum likelihood estimates ignoring the weights.
-When applied to our final model, the test statistic does not reject the null hypothesis that weights are exogenous at any usual confidence level,7 and this result is fairly robust to changes in model specification.
+When applied to our final model, the test statistic does not reject the null hypothesis that weights are exogenous at any usual confidence level, and this result is fairly robust to changes in model specification.
 The coefficients are not much different between the weighted and unweighted estimates.
 Because unweighted estimation (i.e., standard maximum likelihood estimation) is fully efficient, standard errors for unweighted estimation are reduced.
 Also, both weighted and unweighted estimates pass the over-identification describes above.
-Finally, we decided to present the unweighted estimation result as the final result.
+We therefore decided to present the unweighted estimation result as the final result.

 Finally, we implemented formal tests of whether the results from the national and the California subsample are systematically different.
 Since we used unweighted estimation, standard tests for maximum likelihood estimation are valid.
 We used the Hausman test to compare the coefficients between the two cases.
 The unrestricted model is the model using the data that contains both national and California subsample, which is composed of 6613 observations.
 The restricted model is the model with the same specification, but using the data containing only 2079 California subsample.
-As a result, the test statistic rejected the null hypothesis of no systematic differences.8 As another test, we included interaction terms for all variables in the model, and the null hypothesis is that all coefficients for the interaction terms are zero.
-I dropped the Large Old Cities dummy so that this dummy does not affect the result since California doesn't have any MSA of this variable.
-As a result, the test statistic rejected the null that all coefficients are zero, which implies that the result of California is not the same as that of the national sample.
+This test statistic rejected the null hypothesis of no systematic differences.
+As another test, we included interaction terms with a dummy variable

-6 In the final model presented, P-value (prob.>chi2) is 0.9572 when the intercepts are included in comparison.
+&lt;sup>6 In the final model presented, P-value (prob.>chi2) is 0.9572 when the intercepts are included in comparison.
 Otherwise, P-value is 0.9535.

-7 P-value (prob.>chi2) is 0.5774 when the intercepts are included in comparison.
+&lt;sup>7 P-value (prob.>chi2) is 0.5774 when the intercepts are included in comparison.
 Otherwise, P-value is 0.9798.